dvoss26/IT-359-Group-Project/README.md

 > ⚠️ **Important:** Only the **Anthropic Claude API** was tested and verified to work with this tool.
 Other AI providers (OpenAI, Gemini, Ollama, etc.) were not tested and are not supported in the current implementation.
 (This is a future add)

 > 💳 **API Key & Cost:** The Anthropic Claude API requires a **separate paid API key** from [console.anthropic.com](https://console.anthropic.com).
 This is **not** included with a Claude Pro subscription — the API and the Claude.ai web interface are billed separately.
 A minimum credit purchase of $5 is required to get started.
-Each scan costs a fraction of a cent in API usage, so $5 of credits will last for hundreds of scans.
+Each scan costs a few cents in API usage, so $5 of credits will last for hundreds of scans.

 To get an API key:
 1. Go to [console.anthropic.com](https://console.anthropic.com)